shuttle-hq/shuttle/DEVELOPING.md

 ### Binaries

-- `cargo-shuttle` is the CLI used by users to initialize, deploy and manage their projects and services on Shuttle.
+- `cargo-shuttle` is the CLI used by users to initialize, run, deploy and manage their projects and services on Shuttle.

 ### Libraries